AbdoBoum/JLexInterpreter/README.md

 # JLoxInterpreter
 Java implementation of the Lox programming language from the book "Crafting Interpreters"

-# JLox
-Java implementation of the Lox programming language from the book "Crafting Interpreters"

 ## Lox Lexical Grammar
 ```
 NUMBER          → DIGIT+ ( "."
 DIGIT+ )? ;